slsa-framework/slsa-proposals/0004/README.md

 the latter is a detailed procedure to be implemented in a tool.
 It is difficult and expensive to answer the question "is this build platform SLSA conformant?"

-As a practical matter, the OpenSSF controls SLSA and could be in a position to determine which build platforms are SLSA conformant.
-However, the OpenSSF doesn't have the desire or resources to do so.
+While the OpenSSF controls SLSA and could therefore be in a position to determine which build platforms are SLSA conformant, it doesn't have the desire or resources to do so.
 Furthermore, the SLSA specification makes it the verifier's responsibility to determine whether a build system is trustworthy, and that trustworthiness determines Build L3